Bullish-Design/Dendron-1/notes/daily.journal.2022.09.19.md

 TO CHANGE.
 But need to figure out functionality/formatting.
 And work on that ridiculous multi-layer tree to get to each day.

 Maybe have this be more of a passive log?
 Tracking what was worked on that day by comparing git diffs?
-  - would need categories for organization:
+  - Would need categories for organization.
+    - Examples:
       - "1 new project created - 'New project name pulled in here'"
       - "3 new tasks created in 'Corresponding project name pulled in here'"
       - "5 subtasks completed: 'List of tasks given here in link format'"